jingibus/gascan/MODERNIZATION_PLAN.md

 Recommendation:

-Start by generating platform-specific draft text locally before attempting direct publish APIs.
+Start by generating platform-specific candidate post text locally before attempting direct publish APIs.

 That staged rollout should be: